Print Friendly

 6. Is the mayor in his office?

-7. Are we smart in class?
+7. Are we smart at school?

 8. Is the k’iche’ class difficult?